-Submissions after the published deadline date and time will not be accepted and the grade of I will automatically change to the grade of F. Upon receipt of the final assignment(s) by the
+Submissions after the published deadline date and time will not be accepted and the grade of "I" will automatically change to the grade of "F." Upon receipt of the final assignment(s) by the deadline, the instructor will review the work submitted and send a grade change report to the Office of Academic Affairs & Compliance (scsoaac@georgetown.edu) for final review.
+The instructor must submit this grade change within two weeks of receiving a student's completed work.

 EMPS in EDM Students please note: An incomplete in the field experience of an Emergency & Disaster Management (EMPS) module is not possible, and an incomplete in the technology enhanced portion of an EDM course is highly discouraged.
 In the event of an unanticipated emergency, a one-week incomplete may be allowed for coursework.
-If the incomplete is not satisfied within that timeline, an F grade will be applied to that course and the student will be terminated from the program.
+If the incomplete is not satisfied within that timeline, an "F" grade will be applied to that course and the student will be terminated from the program.